 That was so true.
 I wouldn’t keep looking at it if I didn’t feel there was something more.
 If I didn’t feel there was something I was missing, why wait to send it off?
 I didn’t have a good answer.
-Then, I remembered this old post I wrote.
-This post where I said there comes a time that you just need to stop.
+Then, I remembered this old post I wrote, this post where I said there comes a time that you just need to stop.
 There is an end, and sometimes you have to force yourself to put it away.
 While I do think there comes a point where you start over-editing, over-writing, etc. I also think you shouldn’t settle.
 If you feel like something isn’t right, don’t stop writing.
 Don’t stop editing.
-Keep going because you may eventually find a better end than you had before.
+Keep going because you may eventually find a better end than you had ever imagined.

 So, I’m going to keep working on this piece.
 I am also going to go back and edit some of these posts because, let’s face it, they are definitely not done.